 Because project management has become a business strategy of choice, this degree program develops skills and competencies in project management and in identified concentration areas such as operations research, information systems, or other areas of interest selected by the student.
 Graduates are empowered to become dynamic and effective project managers.

-All Florida Tech professors have doctorate degrees in management, information systems or related fields, with many certified as Project Management Professionals through the Project Management Institute.
+All Florida Tech professors have doctorate degrees in management, information systems, or related fields, and many of them have been certified as Project Management Professionals through the Project Management Institute.

-Career paths for graduates with a master’s in project management vary widely as public, private and military organizations all benefit from the expertise of project managers.
-According to a study published by the Anderson Economic Group (2008), an average of 1.2 million project management positions across several industries will need to be filled each year through 2016.
+Career paths for graduates with a master’s in project management vary widely as public, private, and military organizations all benefit from the expertise of project managers.
+According to the Project Management Institute, by early 2017, the number of project management jobs had already reached almost 66 million, and that number is increasing every year.